Jan Hus: Attempts at reconciliation

 There followed treatises from both parties, but no harmony was obtained.
 "Even if I should stand before the stake which has been prepared for me," Hus wrote at the time, "I would never accept the recommendation of the theological faculty."
-The synod did not produce any results but the king ordered a commission to continue the work of reconciliation.
-The doctors of the university demanded Hus and his followers approve the university's conception of the Church.
-According to this conception the pope is the head of the Church and the Cardinals are the body of the Church.
+The synod did not produce any results, but the king ordered a commission to continue the work of reconciliation.
+The doctors of the university demanded that Hus and his followers approve the university's conception of the Church.
+According to this conception, the pope is the head of the Church and the Cardinals are the body of the Church.
 Hus protested vigorously.
 The Hussite party seems to have made a great effort toward reconciliation.
 To the article that the Roman Church must be obeyed, they added only "so far as every pious Christian is bound".
 Stanislav ze Znojma and Štěpán Páleč protested against this addition and left the convention; they were exiled by the king, with two others.

 Hus leaves Prague and appeals to Jesus Christ

-By this time, Hus's ideas had become widely accepted in Bohemia and there was broad resentment against the Church hierarchy.
+By this time, Hus's ideas had become widely accepted in Bohemia, and there was broad resentment against the Church hierarchy.
 The attack on Hus by the pope and archbishop caused riots in parts of Bohemia.
-King Wenceslaus IV and his government took the side of Hus and the power of his adherents increased from day to day.
+King Wenceslaus IV and his government took the side of Hus, and the power of his adherents increased from day to day.
 Hus continued to preach in the Bethlehem Chapel.
-The churches of the city were put under the ban and the interdict was pronounced against Prague.
-To protect the city, Hus left and went into the countryside where he continued to preach and write.
+The churches of the city were put under the ban, and an interdict was pronounced against Prague.
+To protect the city, Hus left and went into the countryside, where he continued to preach and write.

-Before Hus left Prague, he decided to take a step which gave a new dimension to his endeavors.
+Before Hus left Prague, he decided to take a step that gave a new dimension to his endeavors.
 He wanted to become a preacher and then taught at the university he studied at before.
-He no longer put his trust in an indecisive king, a hostile pope or an ineffective council.
+He no longer put his trust in an indecisive king, a hostile pope, or an ineffective council.
 On 18 October 1412, he appealed to Jesus Christ as the supreme judge.
 By appealing directly to the highest Christian authority, Christ himself, he bypassed the laws and structures of the medieval Church.
-For the Bohemian Reformation, this step was as significant as the 95 theses posted in Wittenberg by Martin Luther in 1517.
+For the Bohemian Reformation, this step was as significant as the Ninety-five Theses posted in Wittenberg by Martin Luther in 1517.

 After Hus left Prague for the country, he realized what a gulf there was between university education and theological speculation and the life of uneducated country priests and the laymen entrusted to their care.
-Therefore he started to write many texts in Czech, such as basics of the Christian faith or preachings, intended mainly for the priests whose knowledge of Latin was poor.
+Therefore, he started to write many texts in Czech, such as the basics of the Christian faith or preachings, intended mainly for the priests whose knowledge of Latin was poor.